 In the right hands, such a device would be used by civilians who want to avoid nearby traffic or accidents, take quicker routes, get navigated, etc. But in the wrong hands, this radar detector would be used by civilians who want to speed up on the road in areas where there are no police or speed guns.

 Police officers have access to all public records.
 They have certain software that helps them tap into websites related to social media, trading sites, etc. And they can keep tabs on purchases and sales of radar detection devices on sites.
 They’re even allowed to raid hi-tech shops that sell accessories and devices meant for vehicles.

 Luckily most states legalized radar detectors, but only for private cars, not commercial cars.
 But states like Virginia or the District of Columbia have made it illegal for civilians to own a radar detector.

 These devices are solely meant for law enforcement.
-But whether it's legal or illegal, police officers can tell if you have a radar detector or not.
+But whether detectors are legal or illegal, police officers can tell if you have a radar detector or not.
 Given below are some ways they can find out: